- Solicitors For Business

 - News & Events

-A fraudster will obtain a SIM card for your phone by convincing a phone company that they are you.
-This can be done by using information stolen in data leaks or otherwise obtained through criminal activities.
+In many cases, the fraudsters will obtain a SIM card for your phone by convincing the phone company that they are you using information available on the dark web.

 If you believe SIM swap fraud has occurred, or is occurring, you should take the following steps: